mhdzli/dotfiles/README.md

 ## Key bindings

-Most of my key bindings in `Sway` And `DWM + sxhkd` are similar and you can find a help at the end of my [Sway config](../master/src/.config/sway/config).
+Most of my key bindings in `Sway` And `DWM` are similar and you can find a help at the end of my [Sway config](../master/src/.config/sway/config).